 Managing other people’s money is a stressful job.
 But just how much agita the ups and downs of the markets cause is often a matter of conjecture.
 A quarterly survey offers a window into just how advisors feel.

-“Joy is up, stress is down,” Jack Martin, chief marketing officer of Adhesion, which administered the survey, said in an interview with ThinkAdvisor.
+“Joy is up, stress is down,” Jack Martin, chief marketing officer of Adhesion, which administered the survey, said in an interview with our sister site, ThinkAdvisor.
 “Advisors are so invested in their clients’ futures that when the markets improve it is reflected in the joy and stress numbers.”

-As for what causes the most stress, it’s no great shock that 57% said named the financial markets.
-The biggest stressor, though, was shouldering the responsibility for clients' financial futures, which 83% of advisors said caused them a high level of stress.
-Other big culprits were regulatory requirements (69%) and sourcing new business and marketing (59%).
+As for what causes the most stress, it’s no great shock that 57 percent said named the financial markets.
+The biggest stressor, though, was shouldering the responsibility for clients’ financial futures, which 83 percent of advisors said caused them a high level of stress.
+Other big culprits were regulatory requirements (69 percent) and sourcing new business and marketing (59 percent).

 Martin said it was interesting to see what didn’t cause stress.
-Only 31% of respondents named succession planning as a stressor, 21% cited competition/robo-advisors, and 18 were stressed out by asset allocation and rebalancing.
+Only 31 percent of respondents named succession planning as a stressor, 21 percent cited competition/robo-advisors, and 18 were stressed out by asset allocation and rebalancing.

 What can advisors do to relieve stress?
 Martin said many are carving out personal time to clear their minds.